lim1an/overture_maps_office_locations/README.md

 2. **Firm-specific filtering** – Matching potential locations using company name patterns, alternative spellings, and industry context.
 See configs files.
 3. **Office classification** – Applying rule-based filters (based on industry-specific categories and keywords) to identify likely corporate office locations and exclude retail or non-office sites.
 See configs files.

 The full raw Overture Maps datasets are not included here.
-Instead, we publish only the processed CSV outputs for each firm and city.
+Instead, we publish only the processed CSV outputs for each firm.

 ## Repository Structure